No-Code Automation Platforms: Streamlining Workflows in 2024

 - Data Mapping: Easily map data between different applications.

-- Error Handling: Robust error handling features.
+- Error Handling: error handling features.

 Use Cases for Appy Pie Connect: